US to plant more trees as climate change kills off forests - KVIA

 Living trees are a major “sink” for carbon dioxide that’s driving climate change when it enters the atmosphere, Fargione said.
 That means replacing those that die is important to keep climate change from getting even worse.

 Congress in 1980 created a reforestation trust that had previously capped funding — which came from tariffs on timber products — at $30 million annually.
-That’s proven far too little as high intensity fires increase.
+That was enough money when the most significant need for reforestation came from logging, but has proven too little as the number of large, high intensity fires increases, officials said.

 Insects, disease and timber harvests also contribute to the amount of land that needs reforestation work, but the vast majority comes from fires.
 In the past five years alone more than 5 million acres were severely burned.